Fnefe/Openweathermap-api-docs/07_best_practices.md

 ## Unit Preferences

-OpenWeatherMap allows you to customize the unit of measurement for temperature, wind speed, and more using the `units` query parameter.
+Customize the unit of measurement for temperature, wind speed, and more using the `units` query parameter.

 ---